sambacha/fontParts/README.md

 - We need to make clear that two wrapper objects that wrap the same environment object must return True for `__cmp__` and `__eq__`.
 This will be needed for the obj.index attributes.
 - Should the font.save method have a format argument?
 Guessing the format during a save as operation is tricky.
 Or, maybe generate is the method that should be used for saving to a different format (sort of like Illustrator's "Save a copy...".
 - Give objects `__delitem__` methods as well as the `removeXXX` methods.
+- The objects returned by glyph layer interaction need to be explained.
+They are glyphs, but that's going to be confusing without explanation.

 #### Subclassing.